versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the unique ID for the settings property group.
+Gets or sets the unique identifier for the settings property group.

 <a name='P-ChuckDeviceController-Plugin-ISettingsPropertyGroup-Text'></a>
 ### Text `property`

 ##### Summary

-Gets or sets the display text for the settings property group.
+Gets or sets the text to display for the settings property group.

 <a name='T-ChuckDeviceController-Plugin-ISettingsTab'></a>
 ## ISettingsTab `type`